DKambich/MouseMaze/README.md

 ## Instructions

-1. Open the included jar file or run the main method in Maze.java
+1. Run the included `MouseMaze.jar` file or run the main method in `Maze.java`
 2. Use the menu bar to tweak options for the animation
    - Speed alters how fast the maze generates
    - Size alters how large of a maze is generated